4d/docs/website/translated_docs/es/Concepts/quick-tour.md

 Surround contents with `/*` ... `*/` characters to create inline comments or multiline comment blocks.
 Both inline and multiline comment blocks begin with `/*` and end with `*/`.

 - **Inline comments** can be inserted anywhere in the code.
-Example:
+Ejemplo:

 ```4d
 For /* inline comment */ ($vCounter;1;100)